AllanNozomu/UnicampUtilsBot/README.md

 A Telegram bot that I still do not know what It is going to do but...
 The main idea is to do a serverless bot using AWS Lambda and some persistance using S3 or some database (RDS or DynamoDB).
 Also try to wrap things that I am discovering now like `pdftotext` things.

-# Future features

 ## Under development

-1. Alert the student which is the next class and where (one hour before) **UNDER DEVELOPMENT**
+1. Alert the student which is the next class and where (one hour before)
-    1. Do this automatically, just send the pdf of the Relatorio de Matricula, parse it and save
+    1. Do this automatically, just send the pdf of the `Relatorio de Matricula`, parse it and save
-    1. Or do this giving the DAC RA and password
+1. This README file

 ## Planned features

 1. Location finder: show where some room or institure is
 1. Bandex advisor
     1. Show the week menu and also track the best menus (maybe Feijoada)
-1. Maybe some *"how much money do I have feature"* in my RA card

 ## Useful links that I (am) read(ind) to do this